 Our department is organized into three divisions: Child, Adult, and Health Psychology.
-There are also options for Clinical and Non-Clinical programs within the divisions.
+Within the divisions, there are options for Clinical and Non-Clinical programs.
+Students are accepted into a program within one of the divisions.
+Students in the Cognitive and Behavioral Neuroscience program may elect either a Health or Developmental focus.
 Below is a visual overview of the different programs of study.
 Requirements for each area of study are described by specialization.